DNS Lookups Were Timing Out Randomly in Kubernetes

 echo "net.netfilter.nf_conntrack_tcp_timeout_time_wait=30" >> /etc/sysctl.conf

-The real issue is our apps were creating too many short-lived connections.
-Better to reuse connections via connection pooling.
+Increasing conntrack limits treats the symptom.
+The actual issue was our apps creating too many short-lived connections.
+Reusing connections via connection pooling is the proper fix.

 # Before: New connection for every request